datalad-handbook/book/docs/intro/philosophy.rst

    whether it is managed by DataLad or not.
 This guarantees that users will not loose data or data access if DataLad would vanish from their system, or even when DataLad would vanish from the face of Earth.
-Using DataLad thus does not require or generate data structures that can only be used or read with DataLad -- DataLad doesn't tie you down, it liberates you.
+Using DataLad thus does not require or generate data structures that can only be used or read with DataLad -- DataLad does not tie you down, it liberates you.

 #.
 Furthermore, DataLad is developed for **complete decentralization**.